zhullyb/monyhar/monyhar/docs/linux/cert_management.md

 Then click on the "Manage Certificates" button.
 This will load a built-in interface for managing certificates.

-On Linux, Chromium uses the
+On Linux, Monyhar uses the
 [NSS Shared DB](https://wiki.mozilla.org/NSS_Shared_DB_And_LINUX).
 If the built-in manager does not work for you then you can configure certificates with the